mjfairch/dotfiles/ps1.md

 ```shell
 $ export PS1="\e[1;33m\w\e[0m\$ "
 ```
 Here we switched into bold yellow using `\e[1;33m`, inserted the working directory with `\w`, switched back to the terminal's default colors with `\e[0m`, and then inserted the prompt symbol with `\$`.
-If you mess up your prompt while experimenting, you can reset to a simple prompt with the default color by issuing:
+If you mess up your prompt while experimenting, you can reset to a simple prompt with the default colors by issuing:

 ```shell
 $ export PS1="\e[0m\$ "